Jules-WinnfieldX/CyberDropDownloader/README.md

---skip-download-mark-completed                  sets the scraped files as downloaded without downloading --output-errored-urls                           sets the failed urls to be output to the errored urls file --output-unsupported-urls                       sets the unsupported urls to be output to the unsupported urls file --portable                                      use current directory for application files --proxy                                         HTTP/HTTPS proxy used for downloading, format [protocol]://[ip]:[port] --remove-bunkr-identifier                       removes the bunkr added identifier from output filenames --required-free-space                           required free space (in gigabytes) for the program to run
+--skip-download-mark-completed                  sets the scraped files as downloaded without downloading --output-errored-urls                           sets the failed urls to be output to the errored urls file --output-unsupported-urls                       sets the unsupported urls to be output to the unsupported urls file --proxy                                         HTTP/HTTPS proxy used for downloading, format [protocol]://[ip]:[port] --remove-bunkr-identifier                       removes the bunkr added identifier from output filenames --required-free-space                           required free space (in gigabytes) for the program to run --use-sys-dirs                                  use default system directories for application files

 --sort-downloads        sorts downloaded files after downloads have finished --sort-directory        folder to download files to